Mike Johnson has accused Biden of bribery. Now impeachment is in his hands

 Johnson, however, has expressed confidence that Biden was involved in wrongdoing.

-Shohkin, however, was not prosecuting Burisma, with his deputy saying an earlier investigation had gone dormant by the time Biden was involved.
+Shohkin, however, was not prosecuting Burisma; his deputy has said an earlier investigation had gone dormant by the time Biden was involved.
 The U.S. concern over providing aid to Ukraine was because of Shokin’s failure to be an aggressive prosecutor.

 Johnson has also stated he believes Biden’s actions are part of a “pay-to-play” scheme.